 Beware of commencing the sales process too soon.
-You want to avoid being involved in the process of putting things right in the business when you have your potential buyer and their advisors observing and scrutinising your progress!
+You want to avoid being involved in the process of putting things right in the business when you have your potential buyer and their advisors observing and scrutinising your progress.

 Discretion is key

 The sale of a business can create considerable unrest among your team, customers and suppliers.
 So, keep it under wraps until there is a committed buyer and a deal on the table.
 It can be difficult to keep the sale confidential, but brokers and blind advertisements in the marketplace can help to get the word out to potential buyers.

 Seek professional advice

 Identify your professional advisers early on in the process.
 You will need the best available advice from a lawyer, accountant, specialist tax adviser and broker or corporate finance adviser to find a buyer and negotiate the sale.
 The advisors you have chosen can assist in deciding on a realistic valuation, gather financial information, discreetly solicit possible buyers, produce the sales memorandum and confidentiality agreement for interested parties and negotiate a beneficial sales agreement.

 If you are thinking about selling your business and need expert legal advice call one of our corporate lawyers on 01616 966 229 today.

 What our clients say